DexterWard/Jenkins-Terraform-Ansible-K8s/README.md

 7) Create a new agent:
   - New node --> Node name --> Permanent agent --> Adjust the number of executors --> Remote root directory: /home/jenkins -- > Launch method: Launch agents via SSH --> Host: IP address of the agent --> Credentials: Select the credentials created in the previous step --> Host Key Verification Strategy: Known hosts file verification strategy
   - Check that the agent is synced and online

+8) Create credentials of type "secret text" in the Jenkins web interface so they can be injected as environment variables in the pipeline.

+9) Create a pipeline job in Jenkins of time SCM and fill out the gitbhub repository and the github credentials

+10) Run the pipeline.
+It will search for the Jenkinsfile in Github and execute the steps.